 - Possibility of high blood pressure

-- Some people can not use the Birth Control Patch such as people who cannot have estrogen.
-Be sure to let your health care provider know if you have any other medical conditions.
+- Some people cannot use the Birth Control Patch such as people who cannot have estrogen.
+Be sure to let your health care provider know if you have any medical conditions

 It is recommended you start your patch right away.
-The patch is effective in preventing pregnancy after one week of use, so you need to use a backup method of birth control such as condoms or not have sex for 7 days.
-You do not have to wait for your period, but if you happen to start on the first day of your period you don’t need to use a backup method as the patch is considered effective immediately.
+The patch is effective in preventing pregnancy after one week of use, so you need to use a backup method of birth control such as condoms, or not have sex for 7 days.
+You do not have to wait for your period to start, but if you happen to start on the first day of your period you don’t need to use a backup method as the patch is considered effective immediately.

 How do I use the Patch?

 The patch is packaged based on a 28 day cycle.
 It is typically worn on the lower belly, upper arm or bum on clean, dry, lotion-free skin.
 Your pack will contain 3 patches, each of which is worn for 7 days, for a total of 21 days.
 You must use all 3 patches in a row with no breaks in between.
 After you have used 3 patches in a row for 3 weeks, you can: